5 best payment gateway and online payment systems 2025

 Why is Stripe a top contender for my business?

-Stripe offers an easy, pre-built payment form called Stripe Checkout to embed on your site or that Stripe can host.
-It’s customisable to match your branding and just one payment API in Stripe’s suite, so you’ll have a range of products to choose from (just be aware each will be subject to its own costs and fees).
+Stripe offers an easy, pre-built payment form called Stripe Checkout to embed on your site – or Stripe can host it – which you can customise to match your own branding.
+It’s also just one payment API in Stripe’s suite of products, so you’ll have a range of options to choose from (just be aware each will be subject to its own costs and fees).

 Worth knowing: what's an API?

 An API, or Application Programming Interface, is a type of software that allows two separate applications to interact with each other.
-For payment gateways, an API allows you to integrate and host your own checkout experience and so have a lot of control over it, but be aware that advanced technical knowledge is required to implement it.
+For payment gateways, an API allows you to integrate and host your own checkout experience, and so have a lot of control over it.
+Just be aware that advanced technical knowledge is needed to implement it.

-Stripe shines in security – particularly its advanced fraud feature, Radar, which is built directly into the payment flow and uses machine learning to detect unusual patterns in your payments (keep in mind, though, that you’ll be charged to use it – which can be up to 6p per screened transaction depending on factors like your account type).
-If you’re in an industry that’s typically subject to fraud, Stripe is well worth your attention.
+Stripe shines when it comes to security – particularly its advanced fraud feature, Radar, which is built directly into the payment flow and uses machine learning to detect unusual patterns in your payments (keep in mind, though, that you’ll be charged to use it – it can cost up to 6p per screened transaction depending on factors like your account type).
+If you’re in an industry that’s typically subject to fraud, Stripe is definitely worth your attention.

-Our testers were impressed by Stripe’s variety of customer support options.
-Plus, Stripe can provide weekend payouts with its Instant Payouts feature (but charges 1% per transaction, unlike other providers that give lightning fast next-day payouts at no extra cost, such as takepayments).
-Without Instant Payouts, it can take anywhere up to three working days to receive your funds.
+In our testing, we came away impressed by the variety of customer support options provided by Stripe.
+Stripe can also provide weekend payouts with its Instant Payouts feature (but it charges 1% per transaction, unlike other providers that give lightning fast next-day payouts at no extra cost, such as takepayments).
+Without Instant Payouts, it can take up to three working days to receive your funds.

 3. Worldpay: best for selling high-value goods